July 9, 2020

 Importantly, the difference between face-to-face classrooms and Skinner’s experimental ‘programmed learning’ was the ability for students to learn at their own pace and receive instant feedback.
 In particular, Skinner found that using technology to deliver instant feedback and rewards to learners had a significant impact on reinforcing desirable learning behaviors.
 In essence, the timing of feedback matters.
 Microlearning platforms such as EdApp are able to further strengthen positive learning behaviors through the use of social incentives and real rewards.

 Carl Rogers, the ‘Father of Humanistic Psychology,’ influenced pedagogical theories through his person-centered approach.
-Rogers was able to transfer his learnings from client-centered therapy to challenge traditional pedagogical roles in the classroom.
+Rogers as a theorist in education was able to transfer his learnings from client-centered therapy to challenge traditional pedagogical roles in the classroom.
 In his book, Freedom to Learn, first publishing in 1969, Rogers critiqued traditional classroom environments where the learner is dependent on a teacher’s instruction.

 According to Rogers, such teacher-centered environments pose threats to selfhood and compromise learning, where ‘students become passive, apathetic and bored.’
 (Rogers, 1983, p.25) Rather, Rogers argues that students should take directing roles in their own learning, while teachers/instructors take facilitating roles.
 Authenticity, trust, and open dialogue are key in establishing learner/facilitator relationships, Roger asserts.
 Teachers, Rogers argues, need to have empathy for individual learners and establish one-on-one relationships.

-Rogers provides a more holistic view of how instructors perceive learners and academic outcomes, making a case that learning should not only address intellect but also focus on social skills, intuition and feelings.
+Rogers as learning environment theorist provides a more holistic view of how instructors perceive learners and academic outcomes, making a case that learning should not only address intellect but also focus on social skills, intuition, and feelings.
 In contrast to traditional teacher-centered approaches, Rogers argued that educators needed to adapt to situational demands as they occur in a learning experience.
 A learning theory example of this would be using formative feedback and adaptive learning to change the course of learning as it is occurring.

 Lee Canter’s framework for assertive discipline (1976) significantly contributed to theories in education that deal with classroom management.
 Although the approach of Canter is outwardly teacher-centered, it is far from an authoritarian model of discipline.
 Rather, Canter asserts that discipline is based on a foundation of trusting teacher-student relationships and clear communication.